-Some men may get side effects months or years after radiotherapy treatment.
+Some people may get side effects months or years after radiotherapy treatment.
 These are called late effects.

 After radiotherapy, the healthy tissue in the penis may get thicker.
-This can cause narrowing of the tube that carries urine through the penis (the urethra).
+This can cause narrowing of the tube that carries urine through the penis.
+This tube is called the urethra.
 If this happens, you may find it difficult to pass urine.
 This can be treated with a simple operation to stretch the urethra.
 If you have difficulty passing urine, tell your doctor straight away.

-We have more information about the late effects of pelvic radiotherapy for men.
+We have more information about the late effects of pelvic radiotherapy.

 Organisations such as Orchid offer more information and support for people with penile cancer.

 Even if you already have a healthy lifestyle, you may choose to make some positive lifestyle changes after treatment.

 Making small changes such as eating well and keeping active can improve your health and wellbeing and help your body recover.

 Below is a sample of the sources used in our penile cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com